za3k/za3k.com/archive/ninjas.md

 ## Stars and Exam Score (game 2+)
 Stars
 - Each ninja starts with 3 ninja **stars**.
 Track how many ninja stars you have by counting on your fingers.
 If that doesn't work for your group, pass around coins instead, starting with three each.
 - Sometimes you will throw a star.
-You always throw a star **to Front**.
-You never throw a star as Front.
+You always shout and throw a star **to Front**.
+You never throw a star *as* Front.
+You never shout without throwing a star.
-- When you throw a star, you lose a star, and **Front** adds a star.
+- When you throw a star, you lose 1 star, and Front gains 1 star.
-- Your goal is to throw stars as quickly as possible.
+- Your goal is to throw stars as quickly as possible. *Having* stars doesn't matter, only *throwing* them.
 - If you run out of stars, you whisper "Ninja Down.
 Taking **Front**".
 You are now **Front**.
 The other two players each shout "Helping Up Ninja" and immediately throw you a star.
 You should have two stars now.
+- When are stars thrown?
+    - A star is thrown to switch Front.
+    - Problem stars introduce a problem
+    - Point stars reward ninja-like behavior
+    - A star is thrown from each player to revive a downed ninja.

 Exam Score
 - At the end of the game, **your score is the number of stars you threw**.
 My recommended method is to guess.
 If you want to keep track, make a tally mark whenever you throw a star.
 This is your individual score.
 The team score is the sum of the individual scores.
-- (Game 6+, optional) The ninjas **fail the final exam** if the timer runs out and they haven't won (I suggest 5 to 30 minutes as a good limit).
+- (Game 6+, optional) The ninjas **fail the final exam if the timer runs out** and they haven't won (I suggest 5 to 30 minutes as a good limit).
 They also lose one point from their team score for each minute that passed before they sucessfully passed their exam.

 ## Roles (game 1-2)
 There are no roles.
 All players introduce any problems and award any points (explained below).

 ## Roles (game 3+)
 **Front** is the team leader.
-During setup, they assign each player a unique starting **Role**--**Goal**, **Enemy**, or **Cheat**.
-Players can no longer arbitrarily throw problem and point stars.
+During setup, they assign each player a unique starting **Role**.
+The Roles are **Goal**, **Enemy**, and **Cheat**.
+With Roles, players can no longer introduce arbitrary problems, or reward arbitrary ninja behavior.
 Instead, they throw stars based only on their Role.

-At first start slow, and review a **Role** every time you get it.
-Use the cheat sheet below.
+At first learn the Roles slowly and thoroughly, re-reading your **Role** every time you get one.
+A cheat sheet is provided below for use during play.
 Explain to Front why you're throwing them a point star.
-After a couple games, players should memorize the Roles, and just yell "Point!".
+After a couple games, memorize the Roles (this will be important in game 10).
+When you've memorized the Roles, stop explaining why you throw point stars, just yell "Point!".

-If team has accomplished the main mission, **Goal** shouts "PASS!!".
+Once team has accomplished the main mission, **Goal** shouts "PASS!!".
 The ninjas have passed their final exam and won the game.
 The game is over.

 | Role  | Problem         | Points
 |-------|-----------------|--------------------------|